-Refreshing, crunchy, and flavorful with a nice kick, this spicy Asian cucumber salad is the perfect side dish for the warmer weather!
-This amazing recipe is super easy to make and ready in 20 minutes.
+Crunchy, refreshing, and packed with flavors, this spicy Asian cucumber salad is the perfect summer side dish!
+It is easy to make and is ready in 20 minutes.

 💚Why you will love this recipe